 5. I have 5 piercings in my right ear and 3 in my left

-7. I never wear a cross any more--if anyone comments (and sometimes they do) I tell them "I'm too much a a Calvinist to wear a cross," but in real life my theology is at least as much Luther as it is Calvin; I say I'm Reformationish to the core!
+1.) an unpaid volunteer job writing restaurant reviews for the local radical rag—I've blogged a bunch of those restaurant reviews for safekeeping, but won't link to them right now.7.
+I never wear a cross any more—if anyone comments (and sometimes they do) I tell them "I'm too much a a Calvinist to wear a cross," but in real life my theology is at least as much Luther as it is Calvin; I say I'm Reformationish to the core.
 Though I have a bunch of beautiful crosses I used to wear with my alb, these days I usually preach in street clothes because it's a vernacular word, but then again I've been rethinking that practice because wearing a robe accentuates the preacher's role in speaking a Word of Life and in terms of leadership, to some extent obliterates the individuality and uniqueness of people in worship leadership (in a good way), whether pastor, liturgist, lector, preacher, choir or other musicians.

 8. I LoVe, love, LOVE cities!